Skip to product information

 ★★★★★

-“Enjoyable read, lots of interesting characters.
-I was kept guessing until the very end.”
+"Enjoyable read, interesting characters.
+Kept me guessing until the end."

-Deb S., cozy mystery, historical, contemporary, and non-fiction reader, Wisconsinite.
+Deb S., cozy mystery, historical, contemporary, non-fiction reader, Wisconsinite.

 ★★★★★

-“Murder At The Summer Cheese Festival by Jodie Morgan is the kind of cozy mystery that wraps around you like a warm blanket on a rainy day.
-Jodie Morgan’s writing is sharp yet comforting, with just the right amount of humor and heart.
-I laughed, I guessed (wrong), and I didn’t want it to end.
-If you love cozy mysteries with food, fun, and just a touch of murder—this is one book you absolutely need on your shelf.”
+"Wraps around you like a warm blanket on a rainy day.
+Jodie's writing is sharp yet comforting, with the right amount of humor and heart.
+I laughed, I guessed (wrong), and I didn't want it to end.
+If you love cozy mysteries with food, fun, and murder—this is one book you need."

-Paul Lawrence, cozy mystery, thriller, and fantasy reader, trekkie, New Yorker.
+Paul Lawrence, cozy mystery, thriller, fantasy reader, trekkie, New Yorker.

 ★★★★★

-“I live in New England in the vicinity of Boston and Morgan’s wonderfully atmospheric descriptions of a small town in Vermont feel authentic and its characters believable.
-The attention to detail in the scene-setting was expertly aided by Jodie Morgan’s descriptive turn of phrase, making it very easy to imagine yourself in the locations she is describing, tasting the food and breathing in the fragrances.
-I loved how deliciously tasty this book was!
-It really was an enjoyable treat for all the senses with an atmosphere built through flavors, fragrances, and even soft textures described – all adding to the coziness of the novel.
-The murder mystery is a lot of fun as clues are uncovered bit by bit by the amateur sleuths.
-This book is highly recommended by me for fans of Richard Osman’s Thursday Murder Club books and other cozy mysteries.”
+"I live in New England and Morgan's wonderfully atmospheric descriptions of a small town in Vermont feel authentic and its characters believable.
+The scene-setting made it easy to imagine yourself in the locations.
+It was an enjoyable treat for the senses with an atmosphere built through flavors, fragrances, and even soft textures.
+The mystery is fun as clues are uncovered by the amateur sleuths.
+Highly recommended for fans of Richard Osman's Thursday Murder Club books and other cozy mysteries."

 ★★★★★

-“This cozy mystery was a treat for both my mystery-loving heart and my cheese-loving brain.
+"A treat for my mystery-loving heart and my cheese-loving brain.
 Laura Evans made for an intriguing amateur sleuth…a newcomer with heart, grit, and a growing sense of belonging in her quirky town.
-The idea that home isn’t where you come from, but where you’re truly seen and valued, is so true and close to heart.
-As a cozy mystery, it hits all the right notes: food, friendship, and just enough danger to make you keep the lights on a little longer.”
+It hits all the right notes: food, friendship, and enough danger to make you keep the lights on."

-Devi, cozy mystery, fantasy thriller, and paranormal reader, book blogger, short story writer.
+Devi, cozy mystery, fantasy, thriller, paranormal reader, book blogger, short story writer.

 ★★★★★

-“Laura was a great protagonist and I can totally relate to the feeling of wanting to start over.
-The secondary cast really added to the story, with plenty of characters to keep you laughing and intrigued throughout the entire book.
-The author really nailed what it was like to live in a small town.
-There were plenty of suspects and red herrings, so I did not solve the mystery before it was revealed.
-It welcomed me to Silver Springs with open arms, and I am really excited to see where people of this town take me next!”
+"Laura was a great protagonist and I can relate to wanting to start over.
+The secondary cast really added to the story, with plenty of characters to keep you laughing and intrigued.
+The author nailed what it was like to live in a small town.
+Plenty of suspects and red herrings, so I did not solve the mystery before it was revealed.
+It welcomed me to Silver Springs, and I am excited to see where people take me next!"

-Ashley Gillan, cozy mystery, historical romance, history, and YA reader, journalist, dog lover, photographer, book blogger and reviewer, Pennsylvanian.
+Ashley Gillan, cozy mystery, historical romance, history, YA reader, journalist, dog lover, photographer, book blogger, reviewer, Pennsylvanian.

 ★★★★★